kosho-org/hls-46-plugin/README.md

   </script>
 </html>
 ```
 You must use mixed m3u8.
-You can omit hls46init's 3rd and 4th pamrameters (mode 0 does not use them).
+You can omit hls46init's 3rd and 4th parameters (mode 0 does not use them).

-- Simplificaiton
+- Simplification
   - If you do not need iOS safari support, you can omit cb-2-filesize.js.
   - If you do not need reporting, you can omit hls46init's 2nd and 3rd parameters.
 Also you do not have to install system files (beacon.php, ip.php, uid.php, sid.php)
     - hls46init(0,"","","","");